 Pallet truck scales combine forklift action with a heavy-duty digital weighing scale allowing palleted goods to be easily manouvered and checkweighed simultaneously, effectively reducing loading time per batch.
 Moreover, pallet truck scales are easy to operate with a large handle and zero-pivot rotation perfect for tight spaces.

 Pallet platform scales are rugged, large capacity weighing scales that lie flat on warehouse floors.
-Sloped edges or ramp accompanyments allow goods or animals to be easily monouvered onto the weighing platform.
+Sloped edges or ramp accompaniments allow goods or animals to be easily manoeuvred onto the weighing platform.